RIT-New-Media-Capstone/ruin-the-show/README.md

 ### Index.js

 This file sets up the express application, starts the node server, and handles GET and POST requests.
-It largely serves with the GET and POST requests as the connection between the back end and the front end, so understanding relevant information about the state of the application, and communicating this information.
+It largely serves with the GET and POST requests as the connection between the back end and the front end, so must understand relevant information about the state of the application, and communicate this information.
 It can be reached at `src/server/index.js`.

 #### Setting up Express & Starting the Server